How to Build a Portable Pitcher's Mound

 Arrange the other beams on the ground, parallel to each other, 2 feet apart, in ascending order: first the 2-by-2, then the 2-by-4, the 2-by-6, the 2-by-8 and the 2-by-10.

-Lay a 6-by-10 board over them -- it will be slanted -- with the 2-by-10 directly beneath one 6-foot edge.
+Lay a 6-by-10 board over them (it will be slanted, of course) with the 2-by-10 directly beneath one 6-foot edge.
 The other edge will touch the ground 2 feet beyond the 2-by-2.
 Attach the board to all of the beams with 2-inch screws, using at least eight screws on each beam.

 Flip the board and beams over and attach the other 6-by-10 board to the beams.

-Slide the wedge -- made with the 6-by-10 boards -- beneath the overhanging edge of the rectangular platform that was made with the 6-by-4 boards.
-Mark the spot of the rubber, in the center of the 6-foot crease between the parts, six inches onto the platform.
+Slide the wedge (made with the 6-by-10 boards) beneath the overhanging edge of the rectangular platform (made with the 6-by-4 boards).
+If you want to mark the spot of the rubber, it will be in the center of the 6-foot crease between the parts, six inches onto the platform.
 You can mark the spot or paint a rectangle to mark the location of the rubber.

 Surface the wood with polyurethane or artificial turf for an extra touch.